nsoss/srce-desktop-app/README.md

 need to rebuild native modules like sqlite3.
 Run `bash windows_rebuild_script` if you use Windows, or `bash rebuild_script` for Linux.

+Editor support is provided for [Visual Studio Code], with features such as import sorting configured out of the box.

 ## Scripts

 `npm start` will run the app as a desktop application.